 Micro White or Micro Black

 The Micro White and Micro Black scooters are the same adult scooter in different colors.
-I have a Micro White that is incredibly convenient as I can ride alongside my daughter when transporting her from our house to a neighbors and then some.
+I have a Micro White that is incredibly convenient as I can ride alongside my daughter when transporting her from our house to neighbor’s and then some.
 It’s ergonomically-designed with a higher T-bar so that adults can maintain a comfortable stance.
 The oversized wheels can handle bumps in the sidewalk well and provide a smooth ride.
 I love it.
 I wasn’t sure why I’d “need” a scooter but I can tell you that I use it much more than I thought!

 Pin it for later: